ucando83/WiretapCapacity/README.md

 # Wiretap Capacity

-Capacity-achieving input distributions for the Wiretap channel with peak amplitude constraint
+Capacity-achieving input distributions for the Gaussian Wiretap channel with peak amplitude constraint

 This folder contains one .mat file for each value of the variance of the additive Gaussian noise at the eavesdropper \sigma_2^2 = {1.5, 10}.